vrandall66/front-end-submissions-public/1811/mod-2/whateverly/game-shelf.md

 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.

-* [ ] Proficient - Everyone in the group has an opportunity to speak during the presentation.
+* [X] Proficient - Everyone in the group has an opportunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.

 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

 Comments:

+* Good intro - describing the problem and potential solution was a bit long
+* Even though you didn't have gifs, the screenshots were still affective
+* Refactoring section could have used some more visuals to show what changed rather than only describing what was done with words (also wanted to see more about SASS refactoring, what did the before and after look like with short snippets?)